saidlm/twamp_responder/README.md

 * Security can be defined by to files hosts.allow and hosts.deny.
 Only lines including IP (x.x.x.x) or subnet (x.x.x.x/y) are relevant for the configuration.
 Everything else in these files will be skipped.

 ### Configuration files
-All configuration files are in one folder located on docker volume.
+All the configuration files are in one folder located on docker volume.
 The volume is shared by both containers.
-The both containers have read-only acces to it
+The both containers have read-only acces to the voleme.

 | File Name | Description
 | :-- | :--